georgejitin/Customer-Management/README.md

 # Customer

-Bascic CRUD operation of customer
+Bascic CRUD operation of customer using .net7.0